jbboynton/customerApp/README.md

 ### 1. Install Node.js

-Download Node at https://nodejs.org and install on your machine.
+Download Node at <https://nodejs.org> and install on your machine.

 ### 2. Clone this repository

 ### 3. Install dependencies

 Open a terminal and browse to the root directory of the project.
-Run "npm install", and Node should do the rest.
+Type "npm install" and hit enter.
+This should install all essential dependencies locally to your node_modules directory.
+If you want to also install the devDependencies, run "npm run installCLItools" to install the command line tools.

 ### 4. Start up the Express server